Obituary of Robert H Derbyshire

 Bob was also active in many civic, community and political organizations including The Miss America Parade Committee, Chelsea Heights Neighbor Association, as well as the Ventnor Christmas Parade.
 And he was deemed the Mayor of Chelsea Heights.
 But, he didn’t seek public office choosing instead to work behind the scenes for many candidates from both parties.
 His political views were proudly posted for all to see.
 He spoke loudly for the causes he supported.
 Sometimes, at a city council meeting.
 Other times he was sweeping the gutter at Crossan Avenue speaking to passersby.
 Although, he wasn’t religious He served in volunteer roles at local churches.
 He sang in the choir at St Michael’s and tended to the lawn at St James.

 Bob is survived by his sons, Bob (Liz) of Absecon, Joe (Dayle) of Las Vegas; daughter, Cris Keck (Jim) of Absecon; grandchildren, Tim (Shannon) Keck, Daniel (Michelle) Keck and Susan (Rob) Vizthum; great granddaughter, Jordan Keck; and nephew, Bill Derbyshire.
 He was predeceased by his parents, Thomas and Caroline; brothers, Joseph and William; sister in law, Mildred; nephew, Raymond and his dear friend and longtime companion, Rose.

 A visitation will be held from 4-6 pm, followed by a service on Sunday, September 23rd, at the George H. Wimberg Funeral Home, 1707 New Road, Linwood, NJ 08221.
-Burial will be private at Laurel Memorial Park Cemetery, Egg Harbor Township.To send flowers to the family of Robert Derbyshire, please visit Tribute Store
+Burial will be private at Laurel Memorial Park Cemetery, Egg Harbor Township.To send flowers to the family or plant a tree in memory of Robert Derbyshire, please visit Tribute Store